CBS4

 According to the National Fire Protection Association, a wildfire is “an unwanted, non-beneficial fire that rapidly spreads on hillsides and in valleys, prairies or forests.
 Wildfires are a threat to homes, particularly those located in wildland settings near forests, in rural areas, and in the mountains.”

-The links and information below help to explain how wildfires happen and what can be done to combat them once they break out.
+The links and information on this page help to explain how wildfires happen and what can be done to combat them once they break out.
 Several also provide important information about fire mitigation and what to do if a wildfire is threatening your community.

-Also, check out the latest reports from CBS4 on wildfires in Colorado.
+View the the latest reports from CBS4 on wildfires in Colorado below or click here for the full archive.

 American Red Cross